Tripfez is inspired by this young lady’s passion for travel!

 This, at the time I was in deep sleep.
 My sister then woke me up instantly and told me that she could feel that something isn’t right.
 Just a few minutes later – right in front of our very own eyes, the two guys were targeting on the two ladies who were sleeping just opposite of us.
 They had stolen their luggage, personal belongings, mobile phones and walked off like as if nothing happened.
 We were completely speechless and super shocked.
 Before that, the two guys had even signalled us to remain silent.
 We were both really scared and completely stunned not knowing how to react.
 I kept praying in my heart for Allah to protect both of us at the time.
 In my mind at the time, I thought this is going to be it for us, we’re going to get robbed too – there was no one else that was there except for us and those two other ladies.
 Even if we were to scream, no one was even there to help.

 We were shaken when that incident happened.
 Many things were rushing through my head at the time thinking, something bad is going to happen to us here at the airport.
-At the time, somehow my sister managed to secretly snap one of the guy’s photo and until today we still have his picture as an evidence.
+At the time, somehow my sister managed to secretly snap one of the guy’s photo and until today we still have his picture as a piece of evidence.
 I could still remember, I whispered to my sister and held her hand super hard if anything were to happen, I ask her to run off first and find help while I try to distract those guys.
 I was even more worried thinking if they had dangerous weapons with them.
 Alhamdullilah, thank god, we were lucky that we were safe and unharmed.
 Allah protected both of us that night.
 I am very sure the two guys had targeted us as well at the time.
-I can’t imagine if that were to happen to the both of us.
+I can’t imagine if that were to happen to both of us.
 Moral of the story here, always be alert and never take advantage of any places even though you may think nothing is going to happen.
 Never stay alone, anywhere.
 Always be with someone.

 T: What place is top of your bucket list?